 With the retarder enabled and the accelerator pedal released, move the output retarder lever clockwise from the first to the sixth position.
+The braking effect occurs as soon as the accelerator pedal is released.
 The braking level for each position is as follows: